The Anatomy of a Gluten Free, Allergy Friendly Pancake

 If you’ve ever made pancakes before going gluten free (or allergen free), the good news is, the process is the same.

 After the flip cook for anywhere between 1 and 4 minutes.
-The cook time will vary based on ingredients, size, pan, etc. If you like pancakes a little under-cooked in the middle, cook for a short time.
+The cook time will vary based on ingredients, size, pan, etc. If you like pancakes a little under-cooked in the middle, cook for a shorter time.

-Bubbles Forming on Pancakes
+Bubbles Starting to Form on Pancakes

 Rise aka Leavening Agents For Your Pancakes